 From the end of January, QPR went on a superb run that included 11 wins and a draw in 12 games.
 On March 6, Rangers went top after beating Coventry 4-1 and after overcoming Manchester City 1-0, they were one point ahead of United and Derby and two in front of Liverpool.
 The media had now accepted that QPR could win the league.
 Some journalists – those that eulogized about European football on a regular basis – went as far as suggesting that QPR should form the nucleus of the England team and that Sexton was the man to lead the country’s troubled national side.

-Conclusion: The best team never to win the league?
+The best team to never win the league?

 QPR certainly rank alongside the best sides to finish as bridesmaids.
 There wasn’t much wrong with the team, but it was never going to stay together for long.
 Why?
 Players like Hollins, McClintock, Masson and Webb were not in their prime and Francis was injury prone.
 Bowles was a mercurial talent, never likely to stay anywhere very long.
 And Rangers were not a rich club – they were always in danger of losing talent to bigger outfits.
 Sexton was also coveted, moving to Manchester United a year later.
 Basically, if he had been able to hold together his former club’s talent, QPR 1975-76 were what Chelsea 1970-72 might have become.
 QPR were great to watch and they deserved the title.
 It’s almost as tragic as Holland’s failure to win Munich ’74.